 Check out our complete review of Pizza Mari, here.

-This calm market square through the week comes to life every Saturday morning, bringing regional farmers closer to families and locals of the 2nd district.
+The Karmelitermarkt’s farmers’ market is an instituion.
+The calm market square through the week comes to life every Saturday morning when all kinds of sellers throw up their stands selling all kinds of artisanal products.
 Every stand has personality, whether they sell cheese, home made porchetta, or honey fresh from the hive.

-If there is one thing to point out at this market, it is the incredible Austro-Italian influence that can be found amongst the stands as, you guessed it, most of them are run by Italians and Austrians!
-Except the Brit Richard, who’s the butcher behind Britwurst, the famous British sausage brand.
+If there is one thing to point out about this market, it is the incredible Austro-Italian influence that can be found amongst the stands as, you guessed it, most of them are run by Italians and Austrians!
+Except the Brit’ butcher, Richard, who’s the guy behind, Britwurst, the famous British sausage brand.

-Tip: If you want to cook at home on a Saturday night, go to this market without a specific recipe, let yourself be inspired by the seasonal colors and ingredients the farmers bring with them, and take advantage of the free samples on offer.
-Not only is it the best way to start a meal, they might even convince you to buy a whole wheel of cheese… just saying.
+Tip: If you want to cook at home on a Saturday night, go to this market without a specific recipe, let yourself be inspired by the seasonal colours and ingredients the farmers bring with them, and take advantage of the free samples on offer.

 This one is a little further away from the Karmelitermarkt radius, but because it’s so unique, we decided to push it back a few blocks to fit it in to this article.
 The interior of Harvest Bistro is welcoming with its rustic and chilled look.
 Not one single table is like the other, just like the guests, it seems.
 The brunch of this vegan place is something that will hunt meat eaters and vegans alike, with its vast array of dishes boasting exceptional flavours!
 It’s already a big hit amongst those in the know.
 True to the meaning of the word ‘bistro,’ food is cooked slow but served fast here, without any quality, or taste being compromised.
 For many, the items on the menu that steal the show are the curry and burritos.
 Every day through the week, a midday buffet is laid out in which vegan and vegetarian dishes are mixed and matched, while on the weekend the vegan brunch keeps the place full into the late afternoon.
 The kitchen is only open until 4pm, while vegan tapas and snacks are served after 6pm.